Enumerating planar stuffed maps as hypertrees of mobiles: Stuffed map enumeration

 It will follow from the functional equation that the process described above of assigning a point is a bijection.
 Recall that on the level of generating functions, distinguishing a vertex corresponds to formally differentiating with respect to $t$.
 Formally differentiating both sides of \eqref{eq:functional} with respect to $t$ one obtains

 Each term corresponds to precisely one step in the point assigning process.
 On the right-hand side the first term is the generating function for stuffed maps with pointed gaskets.
 The second term is the product of generating series of gaskets with one face removed and some collection of generating functions of stuffed maps.
 The following proposition further reduces this equation to a relationship between pointed stuffed maps and stuffed maps with pointed gaskets.
-The proof, somewhat implicitly, relies heavily on properties of the Zhukovsky transform. \begin{prop} The following functional relationship holds between the generating function of pointed stuffed maps with boundaries and the generating function of rooted stuffed maps with pointed gaskets:
+The proof, somewhat implicitly, relies heavily on properties of the Zhukovsky transform. \begin{theorem} The following functional relationship holds between the generating function of pointed stuffed maps with boundaries and the generating function of stuffed maps with pointed gaskets:

-where the first sum is over all indices of weights for polygons. \end{prop} \begin{proof} Recall Lemma 3.1.4 from \cite{eynard2016counting}, which gives us simplified forms of the derivatives of the generating function $W(x)$ in Zhukovsky space
+where the first sum is over all indices of weights for polygons. \end{theorem} \begin{proof} Recall Lemma 3.1.4 from \cite{eynard2016counting}, which gives us simplified forms of the derivatives of the generating function $W(x)$ in Zhukovsky space

 and

 where the minus subscript denotes the negative part of the Laurent polynomial.
 Transforming the first equation one finds that

 Transforming the second equation one finds that